Developer-DAO/web3-ui/packages/core/README.md

 ### ConnectWallet

-The `ConnectWallet` is a `Button` based component with the following behaviour:
+`ConnectWallet` is a `Button` based component with the following behaviour:

 When wallet is connected,